mstroink/cakephp-google-analytics/README.md

 }
 ```

-Most methods will return an `\Illuminate\Support\Collection` object containing the results.
+Most methods will return an `\Cake\Collection\Collection` object containing the results.

 ## Installation